 In addition to writing music, Drew is an active saxophonist, keyboardist, and woodwind artist.
 In early 2017, Drew released his debut record “Two Sides of the Same Coin” where he is featured on both the saxophone and Hammond organ.
 During his studies at UNT, Drew garnered several accolades for his performances, including being named a winner for Downbeat’s Best Undergraduate Soloist in 2012 on saxophone, second place in the Vandoren Emerging Artist Competition in 2014, and playing lead alto in the Disneyland All-American College Band in 2012.
 As a performer and composer, Drew participated in the prestigious Betty Carter Jazz Ahead program at the Kennedy Center in 2013.
 Drew is proud to be endorsed by the Conn-Selmer company.

-Teaching is a fundamental part of being a jazz musician today, and Drew is happy to be in demand as a clinician and guest artist.
+Teaching is a fundamental part of being a jazz musician today, and Drew is delighted to be in demand as a clinician and guest artist.
 He was given the title of visiting professor for his work at the Contemporary Music Institute in Zhuhai, China.
-Additionally, he has given clinics and guest artist performances in Brussels, London, The Netherlands, and in colleges around the United States, including Sam Houston State, University of Oklahoma, and UT Tyler.
-Drew also teaches at Arrowbear music camp in California and the Golden Jazz camp in Zhuhai, China annually.
+Additionally, he has given clinics and guest artist performances in Australia, Japan, Belgium, London, The Netherlands, and in colleges in the States, including Sam Houston State, University of Oklahoma, and UT Tyler.
+Drew has also taught at the UNT combo camp, the UNC jazz camp, Arrowbear Music Camp in California, and the Golden Jazz camp in Zhuhai, China.